 Yoga is for everyone, regardless of age, gender or ability.
-And yet many super cities such as London could be discouraging new students from exploring the practice further because of their prices.
+And yet many super cities such as London could be discouraging new students from exploring the practice further because of their hefty price tags.
 There, yoga is businesses and that doesn’t necessarily mean that the studios are overcharging or that the classes aren't authentically taught.
 It just means that overhead costs are substantial and studios have huge set-up costs, just like with any other type of business.
 These will need to be recouped from the service user while regular salaries and other operational costs get covered.
 In this light prices certainly seem more reasonable but the explanation doesn’t really do much for those who simply don't have the finances to stretch.

 One alternative option is to take advantage of the abundance of free resources available through the Internet and local libraries.
 A quick search of YouTube has brought me back over 11 million video results.
 A quick search on amazon brought back over 35 thousand published books; a selection of which is sure to be in the local library.
 There are also limitless magazines, podcasts, and apps; all tools that have been created with many kinds of individuals and circumstances in mind so that those who have the will and courage to begin their practice at home feel supported without having to make any sort of financial commitment.